JacquesPerrault/vitality/README.md

 You can view and modify documentation by entering the following at the command line: `swagger project edit`

 ## CONSUMING
 Vitality supports cross-domain requests.
-The code below demonstrates how to make a cross domain requests using jQuery:
+The code below demonstrates how to make a cross domain request using jQuery:

 ``` javascript
 var callback = function(data) {